Ciaanh/ciaanh.github.io/_drafts/2020-01-14-wow-chronicles.md

 ## Diving into addons

-As I am a developer I knew I have some kind of skills that I could use for this project but
+As I am a developer I knew I have some kind of skills that I could use for this project but where to start ?

-ace
+explore existing addon : total rp for interface, handy note for modules as i'm not into xml i tested wow ace

 trys and errors
+- all is code and it's difficult to separate responsibility
+- limit of designing with wow ace (make it nice)
+- limit of designing interface timeline (make it work)

-quit the dev
+after 6 months quit the dev
 come back

 start over from the ground
 making the interface
 making the db
 making the modules
-publish it
+publish it 01/2020

 trying to gather the community